sanjanasarkar/Facebook-Circles-Analysis/DEVELOPMENT.md

 Over the past few days we implemented the iterative-deepening DFS.
 This method should combine DFS's space efficiency with BFS's speed.
 This method has space complexity O(bd) and time complexity O(b^d), where b is the Breadth and d is the depth of the graph.

 # DOUBLE CHECK THE BIG O ANALYSIS

+# WEEK 3:

+The Graph class received some small modifications, including a few extra helper functions to help with some of the other algorithms.
+We also began developing our tests, and testing the Graph functionality found a few small bugs which were easily remedied.